junxit/us-congress-bills-110/metadata.md

 - 2007-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4618)
 - 2007-05-09 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2007-05-10 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 145.
+- 2007-05-22 — Cleared for White House.
+- 2007-05-22 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6492; text as passed Senate: CR S6492)
+- 2007-05-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6492; text as passed Senate: CR S6492)
+- 2007-05-23 — Message on Senate action sent to the House.
+- 2007-05-31 — Presented to President.
+- 2007-05-31 — Presented to President.
+- 2007-06-01 — Became Public Law No: 110-33.
+- 2007-06-01 — Became Public Law No: 110-33.
+- 2007-06-01 — Signed by President.
+- 2007-06-01 — Signed by President.
+- 2008-03-14 — Committee on Homeland Security and Governmental Affairs Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+Hearings held.